DominicMachado/DominicMachado.github.io/docs/latn-101-f21/schedule-latn101-f21.md

 ### Wednesday, October 6
 - Expressions of place and time
 - Prepositional phrases
+- **Reading (to be completed before class)**: Read the sections on [prepositional phrases](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#prepositional-phrases), expressions of [place](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#expressions-of-place) and [time](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#expressions-of-time).
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the meanings of prepositions and different cases that they take in the [vocabulary](https://dominicmachado.github.io/schedule-latn101-f21-unit-2-vocabulary-prepositions) for Unit 2.
+- **Practice (to be completed before class)**: TBA

 ### Friday, October 8
 - Present indicative
+- **Reading (to be completed before class)**: Read the section on the [present indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/present/).
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the first eight [verbs](https://dominicmachado.github.io/schedule-latn101-f21-unit-2-vocabulary-verbs) in the vocabulary list for Unit 2 (up to and including affero) and study the formation of [present active and passive indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/present/).
+- **Practice (to be completed before class)**: Form the 3rd person singular and plural present indicative forms in both the active and passive voice for *conucumbo*, *cresco*, *do*, *reddo* in Unit 2.
+Additionally, determine the person, number, tense, voice, mood of the following verbal forms: *concumbebant*, *crescitur*, and *data sunt*.

 [Back to top.](#top)